LuccaWang1/PetPlanner/README.md

 ### Features

-1. React Bootstrap Modal Forms
+1. React Bootstrap Modal Forms (3)

-* Uses 1-2 Javascript React AJAX fetch requests
+* Use 1-2 Javascript React AJAX fetch requests per form
-* AJAX fetch request loads the user's information at the time the modal form loads on the DOM and
+* AJAX fetch request loads the user's information at the time the modal form loads on the DOM
-* AJAX fetch request saves the information to the database and communicate between the server  and client
+* AJAX fetch request saves user inputs to the database and communicates between the server and client
 * Wang took pride in overcoming challenges related to handling the asynchronous requests, sending and receiving JSON objects
 * Date and time formatting